shafi-sahal/MatSelectSearch/README.md

   // Make true if input should be cleared on opening
   @Input() clearSearchInput = false;

+  // Make true if mat-select has multiple attribute with true value
+  @Input() isMultiSelect = false;

   // Make true if there is a mat-option for selecting all values
   @Input() hasSelectAll = false;